ASCOMInitiative/AlpycaDevice/docs/source/introduction.rst

    the fields for your device.
 Generate your own unique **ID** using the
    |guidgen|.
 5. Adjust the user configuration file (config.toml) for the Title, IP/Port etc.
+   Use this to store your device's settings as well.
+See :doc:`/config`.
 6. Develop the low-level code to control your device.
 Try to design it so that it provides variables and functions that can be used by the Alpaca methods and properties.
 Obviously this is going to be the major portion of your work,